 Of Mice and Men by John Steinbeck

 Two unlikely friends, George – small, quick-witted and sharp, and Lennie, large, and childlike find themselves enveloped in injustice and inevitable danger.
 Will they find a way to escape?

 Every Day by David Levithan

 A unique story about a teenager, A, who wakes up in a different life and different body each day.
-In many ways A has come to terms with this – until A meets Rhiannon who he wants to stay with every day.
+In many ways, A has come to terms with this – until A meets Rhiannon whom he wants to stay with every day.
 A great book for studying character and plot in the 9th grade.
 A great class reader for 9th grade students.

 Under the Bridge by Michael Harman

 When hotshot skateboarder Indy drops out of school after a family argument, his brother Tate tries everything to save him from a rapid descent into a life of crime.
 Gritty and powerful, this book will appeal to reluctant readers.

 A clever and thought-provoking graphic novel about Jin Wang who struggles to fit in at his new High School.
 When a visiting cousin ruins his hard-earned reputation, where will he turn?
 A great story of isolation and rejection and an ideal format for reluctant readers.

 This graphic novel masterpiece which features vivid artwork chronicles the life of Congressman John Lewis during the civil rights movement.
 Widely praised, this book is a Coretta Scott King Honor book.

 When Dill’s father becomes the town pariah, he soon starts to feel the heat.
 Travis and Lydia are the only friends he has left, but can they help see him through to the end of school and graduation day?
 This book offers a harsh look at growing up in a small town in the Bible Belt and is useful to provoke discussion.